Back

 • Kaio Foundation

-• Long Beach Neighborhood Foundation
+• Long Beach Neighbourhood Foundation

 Grant funds will also support paid internships for CSUDH students at the partner organizations, all of which are within a 15-mile radius of campus.
 Students who are first-generation, under-resourced, and underrepresented report that they cannot afford to participate in unpaid internships and have experienced a significant gap in preparation, compared to their better-resourced peers.